0xhebi/picoCTF-Writeups-2018/06.No Login/No Login.md

 In this challenge we have a page without login form.We only have a button that when it's clicked it makes a request.<br>If we click on a button we can see that we are not admin.

+Let's inspect headers

 ![Alt text](https://github.com/DejanJS/picoCTF-Writeups/blob/master/06.No%20Login/setcookie.png)